 Bonus tip: Have a little faith

-The best driving test tip is being confident in your driving instructor.
+The best driving test tip you can follow is being confident in your driving instructor.
 A good instructor will not send you to your test until you’re ready and they’ll work hard to make sure that you’re well-prepared.
 If you’re looking for your perfect driving instructor or have been learning to drive for a while and just fancy a change, enter your postcode to get matched with a trusted Midrive instructor.